chainstack/docs/docs/operations/polygon-zkevm/modes.md

 Chainstack currently supports deploying a Polygon zkEVM node in the full mode only.

-A Polygon zkEVM full node deployed with Chaistack currently stores the full blockchain data and an archive of historical states starting from the chain genesis.
+A Polygon zkEVM full node deployed with Chainstack currently stores the full blockchain data and an archive of historical states starting from the chain genesis.

 Polygon zkEVM support most of the [JSON-RPC methods](https://eth.wiki/json-rpc/API#the-default-block-parameter) that support querying at a block number.
 See [Polygon zkEVM documentation](https://github.com/0xPolygonHermez/zkevm-node/blob/develop/docs/json-rpc-endpoints.md) for the full list of supported methods.